vb64/django.admin.geomap/README.md

 ## Initial data

-Let's say we have a table in the database, the records of which contain data about coordinates.
+Let's say we have a table in the database.
+The records contain data about coordinates.

 ```python
 # models.py